Are you getting started in climbing or want to improve your skills? Check out these nine rock climbing techniques and tips every climber should know.

-Like with hiking, it’s important that a climber has the right gear.
-Before beginning your climb, make sure you get all of the betas you can gather from guidebooks and sites like Moutain Project and then put together your gear list.
+Like with hiking, a climber must have the right gear.
+Before climbing, get all the betas you can gather from guidebooks and sites like Moutain Project, and then put together your gear list.
 Some of the items to consider are:

 - Rope – which length does the route require?

-- Harness – ensure that you have a proper-fitting harness that has been inspected recently for wear in critical areas such as your belay loop and tie-in points.
+- Harness – ensure that you have a proper-fitting harness inspected recently for wear in critical areas such as your belay loop and tie-in points.

 - Quickdraws – how many will you need for your routes?
-Remember to bring extras if you plan to use them to set up anchors.
+Remember to bring extras to set up anchors if you plan to use them.

 - Water + Snacks – bring more water than you think you’ll need and stay nourished.

-It may seem like a lot to bring, but a proper pack has more than enough room for each of these items.
+It may seem like a lot to bring, but a proper pack has more than enough room for each item.